 As clients recently said: “Its not just a “yoga class”, it’s an education, it’s relaxing, encouraging, an emotional support network!
 The lot!
 There’s no point trying to make it sound conventional, it isn’t but that’s why we all gained so much!

-Using a mixture of Birthlight techniques, active birthing positions (including the use of rebozos, a birthing ball), hands on skills, Spinning Baby techniques along with lots of hints & tips.
+Combining a mixture of Birthlight techniques, active birthing positions (including the use of rebozos, a birthing ball), hands on skills, Spinning Baby techniques along with lots of hints & tips plus hypnotherapy techniques that are suitable for pregnancy, birth and the postpartum.
 There’s nothing else quite like it.

-The classes run for an hour and a half which includes discussion afterwards and time to make new friendships.
+The classes run for an hour and a half which includes discussions and time to make new friendships.

 £62.50 for a continuous 6 week block.
 After first registration additional classes can be booked with your teacher.